pdkaizer/pdk-eleventy/src/site/about.md

 My current job is Senior Designer for [Booz | Allen | Hamilton](http://www.boozallen.com/) where I currently am doing design work for the [USPS](https://www.usps.com/).

-Prior to that I was the digital director for the global humanitarian aid organization - [Catholic Relief Services](https://www.crs.org/) - where I built and led the team that managed front and back end development, online branding, user experience, information architecture and email marketing.
+Prior to that I was the digital director for the global humanitarian aid organization - [Catholic Relief Services](https://www.crs.org/) - where I built and led the team that managed front and back end development, online fundraising & branding, user experience, information architecture, and email marketing.

 I have been a designer and maker of digital products for over 22 years but really I have been a designer and maker of things my whole life.
 I started crafting objects as a young teenager.
 First finely crafted leather goods and then later hand made pottery.
 I spent 19 years making and selling [functional stoneware pottery](https://www.pinterest.com/pin/49891508357515603/) to the [American Crafts](https://craftcouncil.org/) Marketplace.

+I am also an avid home cook and sourdough bread baker.

 For more see my [resume](/resume/).